Exadra37/elixir-phoenix-360-web-apps/TRY_IT_OUT.md

 ## Phoenix 360 Web Apps Secrets

-In order for sessions, websockets and tokens to work across all 360 web apps it's necessary to use the same secrets across all of them, otherwise the websockets at `app.local/links` and `app.local/notes` will not work, because the csrf tokens aren't signed with the same secrets used by `links.local` and `notes.local`.
+In order for sessions, websockets and tokens to work across all 360 web apps it's necessary to use the same secrets across all of them, otherwise the websockets at `app.local/_links` and `app.local/_notes` will not work, because the csrf tokens aren't signed with the same secrets used by `links.local` and `notes.local`.

 The following secrets must be the same for all the 360 web apps:

 * `secret_key_base` at `config/config.exs`.
 * `signing_salt` for Live View at `config/config.exs`.
-* `signing_salt` for the session options at `lib/app_web/endpoint.ex`.
+* `signing_salt` and `key` for the session options at `lib/app_web/endpoint.ex`.

 First, you need to set the environment variables with: